 3. Galapagos Fur Seal

 These remarkable mammals are the smallest of the fur seals in the world, you would normally only expect to see them in very cold environments due to their very thick fur.
-They evolved to become smaller than normal in Galapagos to increase their surface area and avoid overheating as they have a double layer of hairs.
-They came to the Galapagos from the chillier southern parts of South America and stayed in the waters around Galapagos because of the abundance of food.
+They evolved to become smaller than normal in Galapagos to increase their surface area and avoid overheating, as they have a double layer of hairs.
+The Galapagos Fur Seal came to the Galapagos from the chillier southern parts of South America and stayed in the waters around Galapagos because of the abundance of food.
 With their cute bear like faces, they are nocturnal but can be seen during the day in places such as James and Seymour and along the cliffs at Genovesa Island.

 4. Lava Lizards

 There are seven species of lava lizard in the Galapagos.
-They are a great example of adaptation to different environments and ecosystems as they all vary in size and colour from island to island.
-They are a joy to photograph, especially the larger individuals on Espanola Island.
-Also sometimes they pose wonderfully on top of marine iguanas heads where they can often be seen on their heads eating dead skin.
-They can be seen all across the archipelago on the larger islands with the exception of Genovesa.
+They are a great example of adaptation to different environments and ecosystems, as they all vary in size and colour from island to island.
+Lava Lizards are a joy to photograph, especially the larger individuals on Espanola Island.
+Sometimes these little lizards can be seen posing wonderfully on top of marine iguana’s heads, performing a very useful function – eating the dead skin!
+Galapagos lava lizards can be seen all across the archipelago on the larger islands with the exception of Genovesa.

 5. Swallow-tailed Gulls

-A very beautiful bird, with a very noticeable red eye ring.
-The only nocturnal seagull in the world and only found in the Galapagos Islands.
-Although they are out all night, they can also be seen during the day, and remain active …. they never seem to sleep!
+A very beautiful bird, with a very noticeable red eye ring, the swallow-tailed gull is only nocturnal seagull in the world – and is only found in the Galapagos Islands.
+Although they are out all night fishing, swallow-tailed gulls can also be seen during the day, and remain active …. in fact they never seem to sleep!
 They fish mainly for squid and can be seen on islands such as San Cristobal, Seymour and Genovesa.

 6. Galapagos Racer Snake

-Unlike most Galapagos animals they are shy of humans and are pretty tough to spot without looking for them specifically.
+Unlike most Galapagos animals, the Galapagos racer snake is shy of humans and are pretty tough to spot without looking for them specifically.
 The Fernandina racer is the only snake in the world to be been observed hunting for marine fish from rock pools.
-It was also the Fernandina racer that rose to fame in 2016 when they were filmed chasing baby marine iguanas as part of the BBC’s Planet Earth II.
+It was also the Fernandina racer that rose to fame in 2016 when a group of them were filmed chasing baby marine iguanas as part of the BBC’s Planet Earth II.

 7. Sally Light-foot Crab